iTwin/itwinjs-core/docs/bis/domains/building-spatial.md

 A civil `BuildableVolume` also known as Sub-Site.
 The portion of a site that can be used for buildings and facilities like parking lots.

+Naming:
+1 - Matches with IAI `IfcSite` (partial).

 Geometry Use:
 1 - 3d solid or extruded closed `CurveVector`
+3 - Local Coordinates : z points away from the center of the earth.

 ```xml
     <ECEntityClass typeName="BuildableVolume" displayLabel="BuildableVolume">